Andereoo/TkinterWeb/tkinterweb/docs/HTMLFRAME.md

 The HtmlFrame widget behaves like any other Tkinter widget.
 This also means that Tkinter functions such as `grid()`, `destroy()`, or `pack()` work on the HtmlFrame.

+Tkinter bindings (such as right-clicks or keyboard presses) can also be used on the HtmlFrame.
+See [Tips and Tricks](https://github.com/Andereoo/TkinterWeb/blob/main/tkinterweb/docs/HTMLFRAME.md#tips-and-tricks) below for more information.

 Here is an example:

 ```